HolmesLab/holmeslab/docs/Policies/onboarding.md

 - Go through Lab Policies section on lab wiki in detail
 - Set up time for L1 training for fMRI scanner (See [CAHBIR MRI Suite section](https://holmeslab.github.io/holmeslab/docs/Experiments/mri/) under Running Experiments in lab wiki & [sign up here](https://sites.rutgers.edu/cahbir/level-1-training-signups-open/))
 - See lab wiki Resources section for materials on coding, grant writing, etc.; decide what’s relevant for you
-- Go through initial literature review papers recommended below
-    - Note from Carrisa: recommend reading each paper 1-3 times and taking notes, including questions to talk with me about.
-If a particular concept/method is either confusing or otherwise interesting to you, I recommend going to the reference(s) cited in the paper you’re reading, and add that paper to your TBR list as well.
-These “secondary” reads can be less extensive of course (e.g., maybe just reading abstract or results), or fully read through with notes etc. as well - totally tailored to you given your level of interest, gaps in understanding you may have, etc.

-## Literature review
+- You may be asked by your advisor to go through some initial literature review papers, such as those recommended below.
+This will depend on your role in the lab and your advisor.
+    - If you're an undergrad starting out, or don't have much neuroscience background, the following format may be requested.
+Talk to your advisor about what how in-depth they're expecting your read-throughs to be!
+A more in-depth literature review may involve reading each paper 1-3 times and taking notes, including questions to talk with your advisor about.
+A more surface-level review may involve skimming the abstract, intro and discussion and taking notes on the main points.

+    Example schedule for reading papers, if you're new to neuroscience/ the lab:
+        - Pick 1-2 papers from the list below to read each week
+        - For each paper, write a brief summary (1-2 paragraphs) of the main points, methods, results and implications
+        - Write down any questions you have about the paper or concepts you don't understand
+        - Discuss the paper and your questions with your advisor during your next meeting

+## Literature review: Recommended Readings (talk with your advisor about which are relevant for you)
 - The TCP data collection paper (which we’re collecting ‘part 2’ of right now) just got published:
     - The Transdiagnostic Connectome Project: an open dataset for studying brain-behavior relationships in psychiatry.
 Scientific Data, 12(1), 923. https://doi.org/10.1038/s41597-025-04895-z
 - These 2 papers are good examples of the basic connection between ‘functional connectivity’ and various clinical/developmental factors which people analyze in the lab.
-    - Orchard ER Protective role of parenthood on age-related brain function in mid- to late-life.  [pdf]
+    - Orchard ER Protective role of parenthood on age-related brain function in mid- to late-life.  [pdf]()
-    - Qu Y, Distinct brain network features predict internalizing and externalizing traits in children, adolescents, and adults.  [pdf]
+    - Qu Y, "Distinct brain network features predict internalizing and externalizing traits in children, adolescents, and adults." *Nature Mental Health.*  [pdf](https://holmeslab.rutgers.edu/wp-content/uploads/2025/04/Qu2025_NatNeuro.pdf)
 - This paper combines a bunch of different methods used in the lab.
     - The human cortex possesses a reconfigurable dynamic network architecture that is disrupted in psychosis.
     - Similar to Carrisa’s current work, and much of Avram’s interest.
 Looking at individuals with Psychosis, network and network reconfigurations and states using various methods.